Q. Who is eligible for coverage?

 Q. What happens at the end of my level period?

 A. If you are an AICPA member age 55 and under when your level period expires and your coverage is not at your maximum eligible amount, you may apply again for either a 10 or 20-year period.
-If you're 56-65 when your term expires, you can apply for a 10-year period.
-Or, you can apply for coverage under a different Plan, such as CPA Life and Spouse Life or another member Life Plan.
+If you're age 56-65 when your term expires, you can apply for a 10-year period.
+Or, you can apply for coverage under a different Plan, such as CPA Life or GVUL Life Insurance Plan.
 If you don't qualify for another AICPA Plan based on your age (or in the case of your spouse's coverage, his or her age) or submit additional applications, you can continue your current LPT coverage by paying an annual premium that increases each year, up to age 95.

 Q. Can I change my LPT coverage amounts after the initial application is approved?